Skip to content

 Utah Associated Municipal Power Systems (UAMPS) is a full-service interlocal agency, that provides comprehensive wholesale electric energy services, on a non-profit basis, to community-owned power systems throughout the Intermountain West.
 The UAMPS membership represents 50 members from Utah, Arizona, California, Idaho, Nevada, New Mexico and Wyoming

-The Montana Department of Environmental Quality is home to a dedicated team of professionals, engineers, and scientists who work hard to implement Montana’s environmental laws and provide high quality public service and technical assistance.
-Our team is here to serve you and ensure all Montanans have clean air, water, and land free from contamination for generations to come.
+The Utah Department of Environmental Quality is home to a dedicated team of professionals, engineers, and scientists who work hard to implement Utah’s environmental laws and provide high quality public service and technical assistance.
+Our team is here to serve you and ensure all Utahns have clean air, water, and land free from contamination for generations to come.

 More drivers are making the switch to plug-in electric cars to save money on fuel costs and contribute to a healthier environment.
 See below for resources to help you drive electric.